kubevela/kubevela.github.io/docs/platform-engineers/system-operation/bootstrap-parameters.md

 - **perf-enabled**: Use this flag if you would like to check time costs for different stages when reconciling applications.
 Switch it off to simplify loggings.

 > Several sets of recommended parameter configurations are enclosed in section [Performance Fine-tuning](./performance-finetuning).

+## Feature Gates

+You can use `--feature-gates=XXX=true` to enable feature `XXX`.
+There are a list of feature gates allow you to enable advanced features or alpha features.

+- **AuthenticateApplication**: enable the authentication for application.
+- **ZstdResourceTracker**: enables the zstd compression for ResourceTracker.
+It can be useful if you have large application that needs to dispatch lots of resources or large resources (like CRD or huge ConfigMap), which at the cost of slower processing speed due to the extra overhead for compression and decompression.
+- **ApplyOnce**: enable the apply-once feature for all applications.
+If enabled, no StateKeep will be run, ResourceTracker will also disable the storage of all resource data, only metadata will be kept.
+- **MultiStageComponentApply**: enable multi-stage feature for component.
+If enabled, the dispatch of manifests is performed in batches according to the stage.